-Iceberg: WATCHLIST Lettuce has good supplies right now.
-Supply does seem to be tightening up a bit so we are adding it to the watch list.
-With transition closing in, supplies will start getting tighter.
-Quality looks good but with the rain and cooler temps, we will be watching out for red ribs, more of a medium size and some minor quality issues.
+Iceberg: WATCHLIST Lettuce has good supplies right now but with the recent warming trend, growers are forecasting yields to decline along with quality.
+Things seem to be tightening up a bit, so this item is now on the watchlist.
+Some growers will see a little relief with the transition to Huron, but other growers will be riding it out in Salinas and we will see the effects of that soon.
+Quality looks good, but with the rain and the warmer temperatures, we will be watching out for tip burn, more of a medium size and some minor quality issues.